*This post may contain affiliate links. Please see my disclosure for more details!*

 Classic profiteroles with a vanilla mascarpone cream filling, and a chocolate sauce.

 ‘Tis the season to be jolly, Fa-la-la-la-la, la-la-la-la.”
-Also, ’tis the season to eat whatever you want, including profiteroles.
-I’m joking really, you can eat what you want at any point in the year, but the general consensus between most people is that at Christmas you can let yourself get a little bit looser and more carefree.
-Profiteroles are the key to this success.
+Also, ’tis the season to eat whatever you want, including delicious and indulgent desserts.
+I’m joking really, you can eat what you want at any point in the year, but the general consensus between most people is that at Christmas you become slightly more cosy and indulgent with your pudding choices, and profiteroles are a good way to tick this off the list.

 Choux pastry

+For such an incredibly long time, I have had request after request for a profiterole recipe that you all can enjoy at home.
+I will say from the off, a recipe such as this isn’t ‘fool-proof’, just like macarons.
+They can be hard to get right sometimes, and you just need a little faith.
 I first learnt to make these when I was at cookery school before this blog began.
 It was something I had really wanted to learn to make for so long, but when looking at recipes online I would see ‘choux’ and ‘pastry’ and feel a bit disheartened and give up.
-After being taught it, I realise its easier than I thought.
-It just has a posh name…
+After being taught it, I realise it’s easier than I thought.

 Topping